 Q: From your knowledge, were they ad-hoc decisions or was there a larger vision?

 A: I haven’t seen anything written that lays it out as a prescribed priority.
 My guess is that it was opportunistic.
 It was an interest and a desire and it found resonance here at Williams Š because of Williams’s decades-long commitment to diversifying the student body and to diversifying the faculty.
-I think the museum responded to it and maybe had a role in catalyzing it as well.
-Those things kind of go back and forth.

 Q: Some of it is African; some of it is African-American; some of it is historical; some of it is contemporary Š

 A: It is also more broadly about people of color and diversifying the range of artistic expression beyond the traditional white male canon.

 Q: The college has had an Andrew Mellon Foundation endowed fellowship in diversity for a number of years.
 Has that fueled any of this?